Thick-billed murre: Food and feeding

-The thick-billed murre's flight is strong and direct, and they have fast wing beats due to the short wings.
+The thick-billed murre has a strong, direct flight and rapid wingbeats owing to its short wings.
 Like the other auks, these birds forage for food by using their wings to 'swim' underwater.
-They are accomplished divers, reaching depths of up to 150 m and diving for up to four minutes at a time; usually however birds make either shallow short dives or dive down to 21–40 m for longer periods.
-While hunting, the diving trajectory resembles a flattened 'U'.
+They are accomplished divers, reaching depths of up to 150 m and diving for up to four minutes at a time; usually, however, birds make either short, shallow dives or dive to depths of 21–40 m for longer periods While hunting, the diving trajectory resembles a flattened 'U'.
 Birds will make long trips to get to favorite feeding grounds; while they usually forage several dozen km from their nest sites, they often travel more than 100 km to fish.
 The strong and direct flight of murres, which is, for their body size, the most costly form of sustained locomotion of any animal, is a result of their short wingspan.

 The diving depths and durations regularly achieved by these birds indicate that they, and similar auks, have some—as yet unknown—mechanism to avoid diving sickness and lung collapse when surfacing.
 It is postulated that auks temporarily absorb excess gases into the vascular structure of their bones.
-From there, it is gradually released from temporary storage in a controlled process of decompression.
+From there, the gases are gradually released from temporary storage in a controlled process of decompression.

 The nominate race feeds primarily on fish such as Gadus spp. and Arctic cod (Boreogadus saida), as well as the pelagic amphipod Parathemisto libellula.
 Other fish such as capelin (Mallotus villosus) and Myoxocephalus spp., as well as other crustaceans, polychaetes, and a few molluscs, are found in their diet but in relatively low numbers.
 When wintering near Newfoundland, capelin can account for over 90 percent of their diet.

 Predators

 Thick-billed murres have few natural predators because the immense number of concentrated birds found on the breeding colonies and the inaccessibility of these breeding sites make it extremely difficult for them to be preyed upon.
-Their main predator is the glaucous gull (Larus hyperboreus), and these feed exclusively on eggs and chicks.
+Their main predator is the glaucous gull (Larus hyperboreus), which feeds exclusively on eggs and chicks.
 The common raven (Corvus corax) may also try to obtain eggs and hatchlings when they are left unattended.